Social Welfare Courses

 Ssw 722 Social Work Intervention with Grief & Loss (3)

 Social work practice with clients experiencing grief and loss from terminal illness, bereavement through death, and non-death events such as divorce or changes in physical or mental health status.
 Role of individual difference (age, gender, race, ethnicity, spirituality) and societal/cultural beliefs.
 Shill development in all phases of the helping process; examination of students' personal attitudes and experiences; ethical, legal and policy-related issues influencing the decision-making process.
-Prerequisites: Ssw 621, 631, 651.
+Prerequisites: Ssw 621, 631, and 651 or consent of instructor.

 Ssw 723 Social Work Practice Seminar (3)